publishpress/PublishPress-Planner/src/readme.txt

 * Renamed story-budget module to content-overview
 * Removed the Featured module and tab in settings
 * Moved the General tab as the first in the settings page
+* Changed calendar settings enabling all post type by default
+* Improved styling in the calendar view

 * Fixed:
-* Fixed link and filename of the .ics file downloaded from the calendar
+* Fixed link and filename of the .ics file downloaded from the calendar\
+* Fixed the "Click to create" on Chrome label in Firefox
+* Fixed last column popup display in Internet Explorer 11

 = [1.4.3] - 2017-06-21 =